History of Computing | Brief Computer History

 Thus, the Mark I played a significant role in the development of computing technology.
 It helped to establish the importance of electronic computing in scientific research and paved the way for the development of modern computers and information technology.

 In this tutorial, you have known about a fascinating history of computing with timeline as well as a brief history of computers.
-Hope that you will have understood the basic points of computer’s history.
+I hope that you will have understood the basic points of computer’s history.

 Thanks for reading!!!